patcg/docs-and-reports/design-dimensions/Dimensions-with-General-Agreement.md

 ### Private measurement of single events
 The group has discussed the use-case of “differentially private measurement of single events”.
 Specifically, whether, given differential privacy protections, we would permit queries which ask about the outcome for a single event (did impression lead to a conversion, for instance).
 For more information about this, see https://github.com/patcg/docs-and-reports/issues/41 and the [agenda topic](https://github.com/patcg/meetings/issues/112) from the May 2023 meeting.

 We have reached consensus that these types of queries can be particularly sensitive, so we must take care when setting the proper [differential privacy scope](#privacy-unit--privacy-budget-scoping) and parameters (e.g., epsilon and delta) to ensure that user contributions are adequately protected.
-Any protection needs to cover people that submit many events.
-However, queries of this form will not necessarily be prohibited, although additional protections should be considered if differential privacy guarantees are deemed too weak.
+Any protection needs to cover people that submit many events within the chosen privacy scope.
+However, queries of this form will not necessarily be prohibited, although additional protections will be considered if differential privacy guarantees are deemed too weak.

 ## Privacy unit / privacy budget scoping